Currently available for £534.38 from Amazon.co.uk

 The conclusion here is that this isn’t a terrible treadmill, but it’s not a great one either and while it will certainly do a job there’s better value in almost every direction you look.
 For this sort of budget not having a motorised incline or even a heart rate receiver really is a deal-breaker.

 The V-Fit PT141 is actually built reasonably well.
 The problem here is simply the price.
 For a running machine costing around the £500 mark, it falls well short of what's expected.
 If it were half the price, then it would actually be a pretty good buy but we just can't recommend it at this price.
-If it's a compact machine you want then the Viavito Lunarun is a far better purchase with a motorised incline that's steeper, a folded footprint that's way smaller and a running deck that's actually larger, and all that comes with a smaller price tag.
+If it's a compact machine you want then the Proform 205 CST is a better purchase with a motorised incline that's a good deal steeper, a larger motor and a running deck that's longer, yet comes with a smaller price tag.
 And, if you were to spend just a very little bit more on the Proform 545i you'd be getting a full-sized, feature-packed treadmill that you could easily train for a marathon on!

 V-Fit PT141 Specifications